mkisic/acstand/README.md

 * PyQt4

 ### How do I get ACStand?
-Download this project and run
+Download this project and run: python3 stand.py
-python3 stand.py

 ### PyQt4